dd32/td-gh-ex/readme.txt

 = Does this theme support any plugins? =

-Theme supports all plugins from catchplugins.com and WooCommerce Plugin.
+Theme supports all plugins from catchplugins.com

 = Where can I find theme documentation? =